Thermalization in open many-body systems and KMS detailed balance: Introduction

 The derivation of this master equation is inspired by recent progress in dissipative quantum algorithms for Gibbs sampling \cite{chen2023quantumthermal,chen2023efficient,Ding_2025}, designed to prepare Gibbs states on a quantum computer.
 Interestingly, our equation can be simulated with the frameworks developed in \cite{chen2023quantumthermal,chen2023efficient,Ding_2025}, which efficiently implement Lindbladians with KMS (but no GNS) detailed balance.
+While in those works KMS Lindbladians were only constructed as a starting point for their quantum algorithmic simulation, we here derive them from first principles under physically relevant assumptions of weak system-bath interactions.
 Our derivation thus shows that the generators defined in those works have a clear physical justification, and that they can not only simulate the steady state of open-system thermalization, but also reproduce the entire dynamics.

 From a technical point of view, our construction closely follows previous derivations \cite{taj2008completely,mozgunov2020completely,nathan2020universal} with additional non-trivial steps required to prove quantum detailed balance, aided by the characterization from \cite{fagnola2007generators,amorim2021complete}.
 We begin by combining the methods in~\cite{taj2008completely} and~\cite{mozgunov2020completely} to get the generator of a completely positive semigroup which is approximately KMS detailed balanced.
 Then, inspired by~\cite{nathan2020universal}, we make a further approximation to regain exact detailed balance.
 Many steps are a combination of those in~\cite{taj2008completely,mozgunov2020completely} and some others in~\cite{nathan2020universal}, as it becomes apparent by comparing the jump operators in the two cases.
 The jump operators that generate the evolution are quasi-local for many-body systems, and the resulting master equation correctly reduces to the Davies dynamics in the limit in which the coupling is much smaller than the smallest frequency difference of the system.